AsadNawaz77/portfolio/README.md

 ## 👋 About Me

 Hi, I'm **Asad Nawaz**, a passionate **Front-End & React Developer** with experience in building responsive, user-friendly web applications and mobile apps.
-I’m currently pursuing **BSc Computer Science** and have hands-on experience with **React, React Native, and REST APIs**.
+I’m a **BSc Computer Science** graduate and have hands-on experience with **React, React Native, and REST APIs**.
 I enjoy transforming Figma designs into pixel-perfect websites and optimizing web performance.

 I’m always eager to learn new technologies, improve my coding skills, and contribute to meaningful digital solutions.